Marfeel/MarfeelTestDrive/EXAM.md

 * Justify the chosen method used to hide opinion column : The attribute display allows us to change an item visibility, making it appear or not on the HTML document after applying our JS file.

-* Explain the difference between position static, relative, absolute and fixed : __Static__: Is the predetermined position which browsers use. __Relative__: Positioning a box according to the static position and then move it from their original position. __Absolute__: The position is established absolutely regarding its container element, and the other elements of the page ignore the new position of the element. __Fixed__: Absolute positioning variant that turns a box into an immovable element; its position on the screen it's always the same.
+* Explain the difference between position static, relative, absolute and fixed : __Static:__ Is the predetermined position which browsers use. __Relative:__ Positioning a box according to the static position and then move it from their original position. __Absolute:__ The position is established absolutely regarding its container element, and the other elements of the page ignore the new position of the element. __Fixed:__ Absolute positioning variant that turns a box into an immovable element; its position on the screen it's always the same.

 * What are data SRCs?
 When would you use them?

-* What benefits you get by using a CSS preprocessor?
+* What benefits you get by using a CSS preprocessor? : Nested syntax, you can define variables and mixins, use mathematical and operational functions, you can join multiple files.

 * Why would you use unit testing?